 United Flight Attendant Requirements

-- Additional qualifications in hospitality, tourism, or languages can give you an edge in the competitive selection process.
+- Additional qualifications in hospitality, tourism, or languages are beneficial.

 - Excellent customer service skills.

-- Ability to work in a team and maintain positive, professional relationships with colleagues.
+- Ability to work in a team and maintain positive relationships.

 - Flexibility and adaptability to a changing schedule.